 In the end though it did not matter whose army had the most fighters or which group could draw the most power.
-Once Light had been overcome by the dark powers, the Covenant was the only thing that stood in Darke’s way.
+Once Light had been overcome by the dark powers, the Paladins were the only thing that stood in Darke’s way.
 With Protos destroyed Darke would claim victory.
 The final battle had begun.

-Protos, the last member of the Covenant, was injured.
-His body, made from the pure matter emitted by the Life Giver himself was failing.
+Protos, the last of the Paladins, was injured.
+His body made from the pure matter emitted by the Life Giver himself was failing.
 The once white plating was marred with dents and scorch marks; it no longer shone with light.
 It had been the traitor that had delivered the fatal blow, striking from behind when Protos had been focussed on Darke.
 Tossed through the dimensions, he had landed in one of the lower planes, a primitive part of existence that had yet to evolve.
-As he gazed up at the blackened sky he knew there was a chance that should Darke triumph, it would never have the chance to evolve.
+As he gazed up at the blackened sky, he knew there was a chance that should Darke triumph, it would never have the chance to evolve.

 He tried to reach out to the energy that had sustained him throughout the war, but his injuries were such that he found it impossible to focus long enough to use it.
 It was only stubbornness that allowed him to hold on as long as he did.
 He refused to give Darke the satisfaction if seeing him give up.